Jerraloid/baah-roulette/README.md

 ## Deployment

-Make sure maven is installed!
+Make sure maven is installed! <br />
-Make sure Maven is added to environment variables if using Windows
+Make sure Maven is added to environment variables if using Windows <br />
 Build it, host it on pi

 ### Building (Easy way / With UI)